Queen Christina (film): Plot

 When the time comes for Christina and Antonio to part, Christina assures Antonio that they will reunite in Stockholm.
 To his surprise, this occurs when the Spaniard is presented to the Queen, whom he recognizes as his lover.
 Antonio is initially somewhat hurt and annoyed because he thinks Christina has played a trick on him and compromised his loyalty to the King of Spain, who sent Antonio on this mission to Sweden to present Christina with an offer of marriage on his behalf.
 She makes it clear that her feelings for Antonio are genuine and that she regularly receives such offers from foreign royalty and has no intention of accepting the King's proposal, and she and Antonio patch things up.

-When the scheming Count Magnus (Ian Keith), who had previously had some romantic liaisons with the Queen, rouses the people against the Spaniard, Christina is able to ease tensions for a time, but ultimately, she decides to name Karl Gustav as her successor and, in a move that shocks the entire court, abdicates the throne to be with Antonio.
+When the scheming Count Magnus, who had previously had some romantic liaisons with the Queen, rouses the people against the Spaniard, Christina is able to ease tensions for a time, but ultimately, she decides to name Karl Gustav as her successor and, in a move that shocks the entire court, abdicates the throne to be with Antonio.
 When she gets to the boat that is to take Antonio and her to Spain, she finds him gravely wounded from a sword duel with Magnus, which he lost.
 Antonio dies in her arms, but Christina resolves to proceed with the voyage.
 She envisions residing in the home Antonio described to her as sitting on white cliffs overlooking the sea.